The law relating to agency in Kenya is contained in the Factors Act 1889 and the common law as modified by the doctrines of equity.

-It is the authority which the agent has not been given the principal but which he appears to have reason of the principal’s conduct.
+It is the authority which the agent has not been given by the principal but which he appears to have by reason of the principal’s conduct.
 It is therefore apparent.
-Its scope is determined the conduct of the principal.
-It is the authority exercised agency created estoppel.
+Its scope is determined by the conduct of the principal.
+It is the authority exercised by agency created by estoppel.

 c.
 Presumed Authority

-It is a category of authority created law and which an agent is deemed to have in certain circumstances.
+It is a category of authority created by law and which an agent is deemed to have in certain circumstances.
 It is not given to the agent nor is it based on the principal’s conduct.
-It is given operation of the law.
-It is agency created necessity or cohabitation.
+It is given by operation of the law.
+It is agency created by necessity or cohabitation.